paulwizviz/go-web/README.md

 * A ReactJS-based skeleton sub-project;

-* A skeleton Go source code to generate webserver and RESTful server;
+* A skeleton Go source code to generate webserver and REST server;

 * Docker based build scripts to help you create native (macOS, Linux and Windows) app or Docker image app.

-* A locally deployable development environment to help you see the interactions between your web source code and Go RESTFul API;
+* A locally deployable development environment to help you see the interactions between your web source code and Go REST API;

 * Docker-based testing framework.